Four people including two politicians to face charges over Golfgate event

 A total of 81 guests attended a dinner at the Station House Hotel following the golf event, leading to widespread public anger due to recently imposed restrictions on gatherings, which had been put in place to control the spread of the coronavirus.

-The Irish Times understands two of the people facing charges are politicians who were involved in organising the event.
-The two other people facing charges were also involved in organising the event in Galway but are not politicians and do not have any position in public life.

-The event was attended by about 80 people, none of whom were ever under garda investigation as only the organisers faced investigation.
+None of those who attended the dinner were ever under garda investigation as only the organisers faced investigation.

 Those who attended the Oireachtas Golf Society dinner at the Station House Hotel in Clifden on August 19th included Supreme Court judge Séamus Woulfe, then EU commissioner Phil Hogan and then minister for agriculture Dara Calleary, as well as individuals from the worlds of politics, the media and business.